As an Amazon Associate, we earn from qualifying purchases. All prices are accurate as of November 18 2025, at 8:30am EST.

 When comparing the Apple AirTag to the Tile, you'll find that AirTags offer more advantages.
 But unlike Tile, an AirTag only works with iOS devices.
 This means if you're using an Android device, an AirTag isn't an option.

-The set up process for an AirTag couldn't be easier, which is ideal for those who aren't as savvy with electronics.
+The setup process for an AirTag couldn't be easier, which is ideal for those who aren't as savvy with electronics.
 All you have to do is bring the AirTag next to your iPhone and it'll connect automatically.
 And with the Precision Finding feature that comes with AirTags, it's much easier to pinpoint the exact location of an item with incredibly accurate directions.

 But the real selling point of AirTags is its expansive network, thanks to Apple's large ecosystem.
 With so many Apple devices out there, it's much easier for your AirTag to tap into someone else's passing iPhone or iPad's Bluetooth and send a ping to the network with its location.